-Laughter Yoga gives adults the ability to laugh joyfully once again like we did when we were young and bypasses the intellectual system that normally acts as a brake on natural laughter.
-As children, we laugh 200-300 times per day.
-By the time we are adults, we only laugh on average 15-20 times per day.
-Where did the joy go?
-By removing these layers of inhibition, judgment, conditioning, stress and mental roadblocks created by self, family and society, we tune into our own inner joy and lively expression.
-Beneath these barriers lies an infinite ability to laugh and when we remove these obstacles, we develop a positive mental attitude and gain valuable tools to approach life from a new perspective, so that when difficulty arises, we can more easily cope with whatever is happening and even laugh from a deep space in our mind, bodies and spirit.
+Laughter Yoga gives adults the ability to laugh freely once again like we did when we were young and bypasses the intellectual system that normally acts as a brake on natural laughter.
+Through this interactive and uplifting experience, we tune into our own inner joy and lively expression.
+We develop a positive mental attitude and gain valuable tools to approach life from a new perspective.

 Invite more laughter and joy into your everyday life reducing stress and worry.